jorina/Exercise-2/README.md

 4. Changed the last line so that there would be SelectedCat from Cats and from Treats.
     `print("The favourite treat of", Cats[SelectedCat], "is", Treats[SelectedCat])`

+## Problem 2
+ There were no actual problems, I completed the exercise with same technique as in problem 1, without the `index()` method.
+It worked as well and I found it easy.

+## Problem 3
+The lesson itself was fun and educational, step by step intsructions have been helpful for I've never used Python before.
+There's nothing I disliked.
+What comes to the Exercise 2, I didn't quite understand the index method.

 You can see an example of how to display an image with a caption below.

 ![Text shown if image does not load](Images/green-tree-python.jpg)<br/>